isThatHim/influx-docker/README.md

 $ docker-compose up
 ```

 will start the components.

-Given many people will be using this to work with
-Model Driven Telemetry, the test script uses an InfluxDB database called 'mdt'.
-In order to initialise this:
+You will need to create the databases in InfluxDB in order to store time-series
+values for the various metrics.
+The configuration currently uses two databases,
+one for telemetry data and one for Synology SNMP data.

 ```
 $ curl -i -XPOST http://localhost:8086/query --data-urlencode "q=CREATE DATABASE mdt"